 - Summary of Future Direction and Expectations - The priority for DBVI's program service areas will continue to be to provide the specialized training and services to empower Virginians who are blind, vision impaired or deafblind to achieve their maximum levels of employment, education, and personal independence. - · Summary of Potential Impediments to Achievement - Since FY 2004 DBVI has operated under an order of selection for its vocational rehabilitation program.
 Federal law and regulations stipulate that if a state Vocational Rehabilitation (VR) program does not have adequate resources to serve all eligible VR customers; it must first serve those who have the most significant disabilities.
-Although order of selection continues, we presently have sufficient resources to serve all eligible consumers.
+DBVI's Order of Selection includes 3 catagories of eligible individuals ranging from least significant to most significantly disabled.
+In FY 2009 we found it necessary to close two of the categories, thus placing otherwise eligible customers on a waiting list.
+Although the unanticipated receipt of ARRA funds allowed us to move these individuals into an active case status, these funds are temporary and we anticipate that we will again be closing categories in FY 2010 to insure that we have sufficient monetary resources to provide VR services to our customers.
 Additional resources will be needed if the Commonwealth is to provide the training and services that the growing number of blind or vision impaired seniors will need to maintain their independence and quality of life. - We are challenged to meet the demand for the essential Braille textbooks and support material that blind students need in order to achieve educational success.
 DBVI has historically loaned Virginia's schools the Braille textbooks they need to teach students who are blind.
 Over the past decade the cost of Braille textbooks has substantially increased and Virginia's Standards of Learning requirements have become more complex placing greater demand on our resources.
 As a result, DBVI is challenged to fund all of the Braille textbooks and support. - DBVI and DOE both apportion state general funds to school divisions to fund a portion of the salaries of special education teachers.
-DBVI supports the salaries of teachers of the visually handicapped and DOE supports the salaries of all other special education teachers.
+DBVI supports the salaries of teachers of the blind and vision impaired and DOE supports the salaries of all other special education teachers.
 The two agencies use different methods to compute the amount they distribute to each school division and each agency supports the salaries at different levels.
-DBVI distributes an equal amount for each teacher of the visually handicapped determined by dividing the state appropriation for this purpose by the total number of teachers of the visually handicapped employed by Virginia's school divisions.
+DBVI distributes an equal amount for each teacher of the blind and vision impaired determined by dividing the state appropriation for this purpose by the total number of teachers of the blind and vision impaired employed by Virginia's school divisions.
 DOE distributes its funds using the Standards of Quality (SOQ) funding formula which considers both the composite index of the locality and the per teacher maximum caseload.
-As a result of these different methods for funding teacher salaries, school divisions receive substantially less state funds per teacher of the visually handicapped from DBVI than from DOE for all other special education teachers.
-The funding to schools for teachers of the visually handicapped needs to be on an equal basis as the funding for all other special education teachers.
+As a result of these different methods for funding teacher salaries, and the fact that the amount appropriated to DBVI to distribute has remained static since 1992, school divisions receive substantially less state funds per teacher of the blind and vision impaired from DBVI than from DOE for all other special education teachers.
+The funding to schools for teachers of the blind and vision impaired needs to be on an equal basis as the funding for all other special education teachers.